blackducksoftware/synopsys-detect/documentation/src/main/markdown/runningdetect/intro.md

-# Running [company_name] [solution_name]
+# Planning and Running [company_name] [solution_name]

-This section describes the basics of running [company_name] [solution_name].
+This section describes the basics of planning your installation and running [company_name] [solution_name].

-Refer to the menu topics for information about planning, and running the application in your environment.
+Refer to the topics in the table of contents for information regarding the planning, aquisition, and running the application in your environment.